 The NHS constitution has been around since January 2009.
 It’s a promise from the NHS to you that they will look after you properly, and that you have a right to be looked after well when you need to use NHS services like hospitals, doctors and dentists.
-It’s taken a while to get there, but from January 2010 […]Read more "Waiting times and health checks on the NHS"
+It’s taken a while to get there, but from January 2010 all the […]Read more "Waiting times and health checks on the NHS"

 The government’s looking at giving patients the ability to spend directly on the care they need, not just being put on a waiting list or going to an NHS therapy service that’s too far away.
 I got an email asking if I could translate the consultation on this before I put the last poll up.
 They also asked if […]Read more "Direct payments for Health Care (a request)"